-The Ephraim Mogale Local Municipality held its Strategic Planning Lekgotla during the period between the 29- 30 March 2021, to review the current 2020/2021 Integrated Development Plan (IDP) and align the proposed 2021/2022 IDP taking cognisance of both the 2019/2020 Annual Report and 2020/2021 Midyear Performance Report as well as other influencing factors.
+The Ephraim Mogale Local Municipality held its Strategic Planning Lekgotla during the period between the 16th to 18th February 2022, to review the current 2022/2023 Integrated Development Plan (IDP) and align the proposed 2022/2023 IDP taking cognisance of both the 2020/2021 Annual Report and 2022/2023 Midyear Performance Report as well as other influencing factors.
 The purpose of this process was to review and re-align the current developmental strategies to assist the institution in dealing with various service delivery challenges and other related factors.
 Based on the evaluation of all the relevant analysis and inputs; the Ephraim Mogale Local Municipality developed various developmental strategies discussed herein and within the Municipality's respective programmes.
-This will ensure that all challenges raised and discussed at the Lekgotla will be taken cognizance of, be prioritised and be addressed through the appropriate allocation of resources.
+This will ensure that all challenges raised and discussed at the Lekgotla will be taken cognizance of, be prioritized and be addressed through the appropriate allocation of resources.

-According to Section 53 of the Constitution of the Republic of South Africa, Act 108 of 1996, a municipality must structure and manage its administration, budgeting and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community, and participate in National and Provincial Development Programmes1.
+According to Section 53 of the Constitution of the Republic of South Africa, Act 108 of 1996, a municipality must structure and manage its administration, budgeting, and planning processes to give priority to the basic needs of the community, and to promote the social and economic development of the community and participate in National and Provincial Development Programmes1.

-The above implies that local government must comply with the National Development Plan (NDP) that defines the framework for detailed planning and action across all spheres of government.
+The above implies that local government must comply with the National Development Plan (NDP) Vision 2030 that defines the framework for detailed planning and action across all spheres of government.
+All sub-national plans including provincial, municipal and sectoral plans are guided by the NDP.
 Strategic priority areas identified by National and Provincial governments will therefore guide the strategic priority areas identified by municipalities to build a developmental government that is:

-- efficient, effective and responsive; - to strengthen accountability and to strive for accountable and clean government; - to accelerating service delivery and supporting the vulnerable and; - to foster partnerships, social cohesion and community mobilisation
+- efficient, effective and responsive; - to strengthen accountability and to strive for accountable and clean government; - to accelerating service delivery and supporting the vulnerable and; - to foster partnerships, social cohesion, and community mobilisation